 My desire to capture the drama associated with the lives of the familial and the changing culture of the American West in the mid-20th century have been driving forces for my writing.

-I grew up on my grandparents' ranch in eastern Oregon, serious cattle country and home to Basque sheepherders, until spring 1954 when my parents moved our young family to an even bigger cattle ranch in northwest Wyoming--the setting for my debut novel, Hardpan, published by Westerly Directions Press in 2015, and my upcoming children's book, The Clark Valley Chronicles: Timmy the Ranch Hand.
+I grew up on my grandparents’ pioneer ranch in eastern Oregon, serious cattle country and home to Basque sheepherders, until spring 1954 when my parents moved our young family to an even larger cattle ranch in northwest Wyoming–the setting for my debut novel, Hardpan, published by Westerly Directions Press in 2015.

-Along with an MA in English from Cal State-East Bay, I have taken creative writing courses through UCLA’s Extension Program, and participated in the Napa Valley Writers’ Conference (NVWC) to learn more about the craft of writing.
-I'm honored to be invited by the NVWC to participate as a First Books Panelist in this year's conference in late July.
+Along with an MA in English from California State University-East Bay, I have taken creative writing courses through UCLA’s Extension Program, and I have participated in Fishtrap, A Writers Gathering; the Napa Valley Writers’ Conference (NVWC); and the Mendocino Coast Writer’s Conference (MCWC) to learn more about the craft of writing fiction and nonfiction.

-After completing my first career in university administration in 2014, I moved from San Francisco to Sonoma County with my husband Bob and soon joined the Redwood Writers, a large and active branch of the California Writers Club based in Santa Rosa.
-I’m also a member of the Society of Children’s Book Writers and Illustrators (SCBWI); the Bay Area Independent Publishers Association (BAIPA) and the Left Coast Writers, hosted by Book Passage in Corte Madera.
+After finishing my career in university administration in 2014, I moved from San Francisco to Sonoma County with my husband Bob and soon joined Redwood Writers, the largest of 22 branches of the California Writers Club.
+I’m currently Vice President of Redwood Writers and I co-chaired the biennial Pen to Published Writer’s Conference in April 2018.
+I’m also a member of the Society of Children’s Book Writers and Illustrators (SCBWI); and have benefited from membership in the Bay Area Independent Publishers Association (BAIPA) and the Left Coast Writers, hosted by Book Passage in Corte Madera.